ICDM-UESTC/TrustGeo/README.md

 }
 ```

-If you have any questions about this code or the paper, feel free to contact us: wxtai AT outlook.com
+If you have any questions about this code or the paper, feel free to contact us: wxtai@outlook.com, binchen4110@gmail.com